npm/pacote/README.md

   including information not strictly required for installation (author, description, etc.)  Defaults to `true` when `before` is set, since the version publish time is part of the extended packument metadata.
+* `fullReadJson` Use the slower `read-package-json` package insted of `read-package-json-fast` in order to include extra fields like "readme" in the manifest.
+Defaults to `false`.
 * `packumentCache` For registry packuments only, you may provide a `Map` object which will be used to cache packument requests between pacote calls.
 This allows you to easily avoid hitting the registry multiple